glpi-project/docdev/source/devapi/database/dbmodel.rst

 Naming conventions
 ^^^^^^^^^^^^^^^^^^

 All tables and fields names are lower case and follows the same logic.
-If you do not respect that; GLPI will fail to find relevant informations.
+If you do not respect that; GLPI will fail to find relevant information.

 Tables
 ++++++